grafana/mimir/docs/sources/blocks-storage/querier.md

   # > 0, queriers fetch in-memory series from the minimum set of required
   # ingesters, selecting only ingesters which may have received series since
   # 'now - lookback period'.
 The lookback period should be greater or equal than
-  # the configured 'query store after' and 'query ingesters within'.
-If this
+  # the configured -querier.query-store-after and
-  # setting is 0, queriers always query all ingesters (ingesters shuffle
+  # -querier.query-ingesters-within.
+If this setting is 0, queriers always query
-  # sharding on read path is disabled).
+  # all ingesters (ingesters shuffle sharding on read path is disabled).
   # CLI flag: -querier.shuffle-sharding-ingesters-lookback-period
   [shuffle_sharding_ingesters_lookback_period: <duration> | default = 0s]